nehalineogi/azure-cross-solution-network-architectures/bicep/dockerhost/README.md

-# Bicep Deployment for docker single host and multi host architectures
+# Bicep Deployment for docker single-host and multi-host architectures

-In this section you will find bicep code to deploy the single and multihost foundational platforms as described in the docker section of the AKS learning series.
+In this section you will find bicep code to deploy the single and multihost foundational platforms as described in the AKS learning series.

-This code can be deployed in the usual way using `az cli` or `powershell` as detailed [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli)
+This code can be deployed using `az cli` or `powershell` as detailed [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli)

-For convenience you can follow the quickstart deployment below to get started.
+For convenience you can also follow the quickstart deployment below to get started.

 # Quickstart deployment